The one fly that you can use year-round!

 Size and color options: I primarily use size a #10 hook during spring conditions when the water is cooler.
 As the water warms and more insects become available, I switch to a smaller #12 or #14 size hook.
 I have found the most consistent color has been the black with silver ribbing.
 However, red and olive or black with copper ribbing are productive when the trout selectively key on color.

 The life cycle of the chironomid: Larvae spend most of their life in and around vegetated bottoms and mud.
 The larvae stage of some chironomids contain hemoglobin and these appear red and are referred to as bloodworms.
-When the chironomids make the transition from the larva stage to the pupae stage is when they become most vulnerable to feeding trout.
+When the chironomids make the transition from the larva stage to the pupa stage is when they become most vulnerable to feeding trout.

-As pupae ascend to the surface, their wiggling motion causes oxygen to build up in between the pupal shuck and adult body it contains.
+As midge pupae ascend to the surface, their wiggling motion causes oxygen to build up in between the pupal shuck and adult body it contains.
 This increases the buoyancy of the pupae as it moves up and down, gradually angling towards the surface.
 This up and down movement is what feeding trout key on.

 Once the pupae get to the surface, they can take up to an hour to create an opening in the surface film.